Cisco-Talos/clamav/INSTALL.cmake.md

   _Default: `OFF`_

 - `ENABLE_JSON_SHARED`: Prefer linking with libjson-c shared library instead of static.

-Please set this to `OFF` if you're an application developer that uses a different JSON library in your app, or if you provide libclamav to others.
+  **Important**: Please set this to `OFF` if you're an application developer that uses a different JSON library in your app _OR_ if you provide libclamav that others may use in their apps.
+If you link libclamav with the json-c shared library then downstream applications which use a different JSON library may crash!

   _Default: `ON`_